 The international community does not believe that, pointing to evidence collected by the IAEA suggesting that until 2003 Iran conducted "a range of activities relevant to the development of a nuclear explosive device".
 Some of those activities continued until 2009, according to the IAEA.

-In January, the US intelligence community nevertheless assessed that Iran was "not currently undertaking the key nuclear weapons-development activities we judge necessary to produce a nuclear device".
+The US intelligence community nevertheless assessed in January 2019 that Iran was "not currently undertaking the key nuclear weapons-development activities we judge necessary to produce a nuclear device".